brianrice2/pitchfork/README.md

 ### Example using `python3` as an entry point

-We have included another example of a Dockerfile, `app/Dockerfile_python` that has `python3` as the entry point such that when you run the image as a container, the command `python3` is run, followed by the arguments given in the `docker run` command after the image name.
+We have included another example of a Dockerfile, `app/Dockerfile_python`, that has `python3` as the entry point such that when you run the image as a container, the command `python3` is run followed by the arguments given in the `docker run` command after the image name.

 To build this image: